johnregan3/simple-scripts/README.md

 4. View your changes in the Front End of your website

+### requently Asked Questions

+Find more help at the [Simple Custom CSS Wiki](https://github.com/johnregan3/simple-custom-css/wiki "Simple Custom CSS Wiki")

+#### Will this Plugin work on my WordPress.com website?

+Sorry, this plugin is available for use only on self-hosted (WordPress.org) websites.

+####Why aren't my scripts working?

+It's important to note that this plugin simply prints your scripts into your posts/pages; it does nothing to modify or execute the scripts.

+If you're having problems, first check the source of your page in the browser.
+Ensure that the scripts are printing into the header/footer as you have entered them.  ***If the scripts are being printed into the page, the plugin is functioning correctly.***

+Unfortunately, if they are being printed but still not working, there is an error with your script, or perhaps in the order in which they are being loaded into the page.  ***The author is ready and willing to help users and fix problems with this plugin, but because this is a free plugin, the author is unable devote the time to help debugging JavaScript errors.***  You may need to seek help with the scripts in places like [Stack Overflow](http://stackoverflow.com, "Stack Overflow")

 ### Help

 [Simple Header & Footer Scripts Wiki](https://github.com/johnregan3/simple-header-footer-scripts/wiki "Simple Header & Footer Scripts Wiki")